-The initially computed plans entailed that first two vehicles, whose data are shown in blue and green in the figures, would merge at the motorway intersection depicted in Figure 14a and platoon until their destinations.
-On the way, the first two vehicles would pass the start location of the third vehicle, whose data are shown in purple in figures.
+The initially computed plans entailed that the first two vehicles, whose data are shown in blue and green in the figures, would merge at the motorway intersection depicted in Figure 14(a) and platoon until their destinations.
+On the way, the first two vehicles would pass the start location of the third vehicle, whose data are shown in purple in the figures.
 In the following, we refer to the vehicle as the blue, green, and purple vehicle according to the color used in the plots.
-The purple vehicle would join the platoon at that point shown in Figure 14b.
+The purple vehicle would join the platoon at that point shown in Figure 14(b).
 Figure 15 shows the distance driven over time with a common reference on the overlapping part of the route.
-We can see that due to the
+We can see that due to the alignment of the start times, no planned adaptation prior to the merge points had to be

-- (a) At the first merge point, both vehicles first have to pass a road toll booth before merging onto the same road in the lower left of the image. - (b) At the second merge point, the starting position of the red vehicle is located on the upper right of the image on a parking lot next to the highway.
+(a) At the first merge point, both vehicles first have to pass a road toll booth before merging onto the same road in the lower left of the image.

+(b) At the second merge point, the starting position of the red vehicle is located on the upper right of the image on a parking lot next to the highway.